Sagarika-02/Ghibli-Gazette2.0/README.md

-Here’s a complete `README.md` file for the **Ghibli Gazette** project, including instructions for setting up the `.env` file, installing dependencies, and additional sections for images:
+Here’s the updated `README.md` file for **Ghibli Gazette** with the added features:

 ---

 # Ghibli Gazette

-Ghibli Gazette is a web application dedicated to providing the latest news and updates about Studio Ghibli.
-This project aims to offer fans a central hub to stay informed about Studio Ghibli's activities, releases, and more.
+Ghibli Gazette is a web application A curated space for sharing insights and stories about Studio Ghibli(Famous Japanese Animation Company)
+.
 ![Ghibli Gazette](path/to/your/image.png) <!-- Add your project image here -->

 ## Features

-- Latest news and updates on Studio Ghibli
 - User-friendly interface with responsive design
-- Real-time updates and notifications
+- Any user can log in, create their own profile, can also edit and delete their profile
+- Users can create, edit, and delete their own posts
+- Users can also interact with other user's post like can Read the posts, can see the user's Details on top of every post

 ## Technologies Used